riceissa/nginx-mediawiki/README.md

 (Note: I began by trying to import the XML dump with the "full history" so I have no idea what happens if you only try to get the most recent version.)

+The MediaWiki instructions linked above is fine for step 1.
+But since we're exporting from the English Wikipedia, go to [Special:Export](https://en.wikipedia.org/wiki/Special:Export) on that wiki instead.
+As for step 2, I found Special:Import to be unreliable because the connection kept resetting, so I used `importDump.php` in the MediaWiki `maintenance` directory instead.

+List of pages I exported:

 ```
 Template:Reflist
 Template:Snd